Dowzicky named to All-Tournament Team

 Navy Water Polo vs. Notre Dame, Ohio (9-14-12)

 Navy Water Polo vs. Princeton (Sept.
 24, 2011)

-Entering his first full season as head coach, Stanicic was elevated from interim head coach on Dec.
+Entering his second full season as head coach, Stanicic was elevated from interim head coach on Dec.
 20, 2013.
-A 10-year veteran of the Navy Water Polo program, he has filled roles as a volunteer, assistant and associate head coach for the Midshipmen since 1988.
+An 11-year veteran of the Navy Water Polo program, he has filled roles as a volunteer, assistant and associate head coach for the Midshipmen since 1988.